shivaanan/shivaanan/README.md

 # 💫 About Me:
-🎓 SMU Information Systems; major in Business Analytics<br>🇪🇸 Currently on exchnage in Esade, Barcelona<br>💻 Looking for a summer internship
+🎓 SMU Information Systems; major in Business Analytics<br>🇪🇸 Currently on exchange in Esade, Barcelona<br>💻 Looking for a summer internship

 ## 🌐 Socials: